browserengineering/book/book/scheduling-and-threading.md

-One of the most expensive tasks a browser does is render a web page---style the HTML elements, construct a layout tree, compute sizes and positions, paint it to a display list, raster the result into a surface, and draw that surface to the screen.
+One of the most expensive tasks a browser does is render a web page---style the HTML elements, construct a layout tree, compute sizes and positions, paint it to a display list, raster the result into surfaces, and draw tha surfaces to the screen.
 These rendering steps make up the [*rendering pipeline*][graphics-pipeline] for the browser, and can be expensive and slow.
 For this reason, modern browsers split the rendering pipeline across threads and make